 The settings for the drone and the editor need to complement each other, which only happens when both of them are set to the same frame rate.

 This YouTube video goes a bit deeper on this topic by displaying a side-by-side comparison.

 If the cause has nothing to do with the editing process, you might be using the wrong camera settings.

 First off: the shutter speed.
-Faster shutter speed creates sharper images, while slower shutter speed causes more motion blur.
+A faster shutter speed creates sharper images, while a slower shutter speed causes more motion blur.

 Now, what does this mean for you?

 If you’re noticing choppiness in your footage, your shutter speed may be a bit too fast.
 The lack of motion blur enhances every frame, which takes away the element of smooth transitions.